 One of the worst feelings in the world as a car owner is seeing your vehicle’s check engine light appear.
-It could mean the end is coming for your vehicle, or it could mean nothing at all.
+It could mean the end is coming for your car, or it could mean nothing at all.
 Either way, it’s a terrifying feeling.
-Luckily, Andy’s Auto Supply & Repair has all the tools necessary to properly diagnose what is causing your car’s check engine light to come on and fix the problem before it gets worse.
+Luckily, Andy’s Auto Supply & Repair has all the tools necessary to accurately diagnose what is causing your car’s check engine light to come on and fix the problem before it gets worse.
 Andy’s Auto Supply & Repair is the go-to auto repair shop for your check engine light Portland!
 Come in or call us today and have us take a look at your check engine light!

-What Could Make The Light Turn on?
+What Could Make The Light Set Off?

-There are actually quite a few reasons why your check engine light can turn on.
+There are quite a few reasons why your check engine light can turn on.
 One of which doesn’t necessarily have to do with your engine at all!
 Let’s take a look at the most common problems that can make your vehicle’s check engine light come on:

-- Gas Cap Loose/Missing/Broken: This is the one reason that really has nothing to do with your engine directly.
-If your gas cap isn’t properly tightened or if it was lost or damaged, it can cause your check engine light to come on.
+- Gas Cap Loose/Missing/Broken: This is the one reason that has nothing to do with your engine directly.
+If your gas cap remains loosely tightened or if it was lost or damaged, it can cause your check engine light to come on.
 It’s extremely important to make sure your cap is screwed on tightly after getting gas and to make sure it isn’t damaged.
-If it isn’t fixed you can end up losing more fuel via evaporation and end up having to get gas far more often.
+If it remains unfixed, you can end up losing more fuel via evaporation and end up having to get gas far more often.

 - Time to Replace the Mass Airflow Sensor: The mass airflow sensor for your vehicle measures how much air enters the engine to determine how much fuel the engine needs to run at it’s most efficient level.
-It’s important to get this part checked and replaced because it can lead to damage for other parts of your engine and lead to reduced performance and reduced fuel economy for your car.
+It’s essential to get this part checked and replaced because it can lead to damage to other parts of your engine and lead to reduced performance and reduced fuel economy for your car.

 - Spark Plugs or Plug Wires: Your car’s spark plugs a crucial part to your engine’s ignition system.
-If the wires or plugs themselves are corroded or worn, you can experience poor power performance, reduced fuel economy, and can cause issues to other key components of your engine.
+If the wires or plugs themselves are corroded or worn, you can experience poor power performance, reduced fuel economy, and can cause issues to other vital components of your engine.

 Engine Light Repair and Diagnosis Services

-At Andy’s Auto Supply & Repair, we have all the tools necessary to properly diagnose what exactly is going on when your check engine light comes on and how to fix it.
+At Andy’s Auto Supply & Repair, we have all the tools necessary to accurately diagnose what exactly is going on when your check engine light comes on and how to fix it.
 Call us today for an inspection and quote!